Monday, January 31, 2011

 Side one ends with "Get On the Floor", which is kind of an ironic thing.
 If you weren't already on the floor after the first three songs, you have no business in the club!
 This one isn't as strong as the earlier three but it still has solid production quality and was perfect for any dance mix or roller-skating set.

-"Off The Wall" kicks off the second side of the album and was a top-10 hit that spent the first three months of 1980 on the charts.
+"Off The Wall" kicks off the second side of the album.
+As the third single, it hit number 94 in Australia, number 81 in Switzerland, number 23 in the Netherlands, number 14 in New Zealand, number 11 in Canada, number 10 on the US Billboard Hot 100 and number 7 in the UK.
 This along with the first three tracks from side one make a quartet of perfect dance tunes that clock in together at close to 20 minutes, nearly half the albums full run time.

 Next up is "Girlfriend", a slower dance song if you will.
+As the fifth single, it went to number 49 in New Zealand and number 41 in the UK.
 It is one of those that you can get away with either a nice sway to or one where you can dance a little closer with your honey.
 Either or works for this less popular track.

 The seventh tune, "She's Out of My Life", is a heart-felt ballad - the first for the album.
+As the fourth single, it went to number 97 in Switzerland, number 19 in the Netherlands, number 17 in Australia, number 15 in Canada, number 10 on the US Billboard Hot 100, number 6 in New Zealand, and number 3 in the UK.
 You can feel the emotion put into this one, a song that very likely ended up on many melancholy mix-tapes back in the day (after the devastating break-up).
 It is a nice respite from all the early boogie tunes and comes off of track six nicely (really slowing things down by this point).
 This one also spent three months in 1980 on the charts, peaking at number 10 as well.